aalm/bbs-fw_wiki/Bafang-Display-Protocol.md

-The Bafang display protocol is a request/response protocol where the Display sends the requests and the controller responds.
+The Bafang display protocol is a request/response protocol where the display
+sends the requests and the controller responds.
 It utilizes a trailing checksum
 and is full of inconsistencies.